Andrew Suniula

 Andrew Suniula (born 1 May 1982) is a former rugby football player who played rugby union as a centre for the United States national team (USA Eagles XV's).
 He last played for the Austin Gilgronis and is now their Rugby Operations Director and a member of the coaching staff.

-Early years
+Early career

 Suniula began playing professional rugby union with Taranaki during the 2005–06 season, playing in eight times for the club.